-Trump plans remarks on drug prices, high on voters’ concerns
+Trump focusing on drug prices, high among voters’ concerns

-WASHINGTON (AP) — Less than two weeks before the midterm elections, President Donald Trump plans to make an announcement on the cost of prescription drugs.
+WASHINGTON (AP) — Less than two weeks before the midterm elections, President Donald Trump is focusing on the cost of prescription drugs.

+And Trump is linking the prices Americans complain about to one of his longstanding grievances: foreign countries the president says are taking advantage of U.S. research breakthroughs.

 Health care is high among voters’ election-year concerns.
 Trump has promised sweeping action to attack drug prices, both as president and when he running for the White House.